• About

 How to Approach Your IPO Stock

-This article was originally published on TECHCRUNCH.COM on July 20, 2019.
-Written By: Peyton Carr
+This article was originally published on Techcrunch.com on July 20, 2019.
+This article is part 1 of a 3 part series about selling company stock.
+Written by Peyton Carr.

 Companies like Uber, Lyft, Beyond Meat, Peloton, Slack, Zoom, and Pinterest all made their public market debuts in 2019, creating wealth and liquidity for many of the 2019 IPO class of founders.